 Architecture in Dialogue: The Aga Khan Award for Architecture

-The Aga Khan Award for Architecture was established by the Aga Khan in 1977 to identify and encourage building concepts that successfully address the needs and aspirations of communities in which Muslims have a significant presence.
+The Aga Khan Award for Architecture was established by His Highness the Aga Khan in 1977 to identify and encourage building concepts that successfully address the needs and aspirations of communities in which Muslims have a significant presence.
 The Award recognises examples of architectural excellence in the fields of contemporary design, social housing, community improvement and development, historic preservation, reuse and area conservation, as well as landscape design and improvement of the environment.
 Since the Award was launched 42 years ago, 122 projects have received the award and more than 9,000 building projects have been documented.

 This exhibition features six award-winning projects from the 2017–2019 cycle of the Aga Khan Award for Architecture.

 Six projects were awarded the 2019 Aga Khan Award for Architecture:

 South Kanarchor, Bangladesh